fridlington/K11Consult/README.md

 In gtkterm you should see FF FF EF - reply with 10 and the dashboard.py window should come to life.
 Gtkterm -> File -> send raw file, select the test_data.hex file.

+Currently the data displayed is MPH, RPM (large centre arcs), AAC, MAF, temperature and battery voltage.
+The script is actually streaming 14 data values but these are the most useful to display.
+Pressing f will make it go fullscreen, w will make it revert back to windowed mode.